Telhio Credit Union: History

 The credit union that is known as Telhio Credit Union was founded in 1934, during the national economic depression of the early 1930s (the Great Depression).
 Telhio was founded as the credit union for the Columbus Telephone Co. employees, but broadened its membership in 1999.

 In October 2016, Telhio acquired Hamilton, Ohio based Chaco Credit Union, securing its position as the 5th largest Credit Union in the state of Ohio, ranking the 37th largest financial institution in the state.

-In March 2021, Telhio secured a merger with Columbus, Ohio based Columbus Metro Federal Credit Union, increasing its membership size to over 70,000 members.
+In March 2021, Telhio secured a merger with Columbus, Ohio based Columbus Metro Federal Credit Union, increasing its membership size to nearly 70,000 members.